woc-hack/hemlock/program/92fe84214967012e951f7aee5bcee9977c426eef/README.md

 <a href=good_blobs>Descendants </a> of the fixed blobs, which presumably also contain the fix. (recursive ob2b)

 # Projects which have contained one of the presumably vulnerable blobs:
-1113 <a href=vulnerable.md>Vulnerable Projects</a> (Kwown to contain presumably vulnerable blob in the most current revision)
+1113 <a href=vulnerable.md>Vulnerable Projects</a> (Known to contain presumably vulnerable blob in the most current revision)
 1 <a href=not-vulnerable.md>Not Vulnerable Projects</a> (Known to contain a fixed version in the most current revision)
 950 <a href=unknown.md>Unknown Projects</a> (Presumably vulnerable code has been changed in most current revision, unknown if the changes fixes vulnerability)